Navid200/xDrip/docs/Nightscout/HerokuGone.md

 In the left pane, click on Database Access.
 ![](./images/Atlas_dbAccess.png)

 You will be taken to the Database Access page.
 Take note of the user name enclosed in orange in the following image.
-You will nee it later.
+You will need it later.
 ![](./images/Atlas_dbAccess2.png)

 Your data is on Atlas, not on Heroku.
 Fortunately, you can still get it.